-Two Murders for the Price of One: Short Story by cam
+Two Murders for the Price of One: Short Story by Cam

 Joey Ragno reached the height of his crime career quietly, like a black widow stealing its way alongside a naked body between the sheets.
 He was a cat burglar with the street name, Spider, and a slender, strong body that complemented the moniker.
 He had been robbing houses for years, taking only cash, a specialty that had become his chosen profession.
-Climbing to unsecured second floor access points became his ticket to success, and never physically hurting anyone in the process was a principle he was committed to.
+Climbing to unsecured second floor access points became his ticket to success, and never physically hurting anyone in the process was a principle to which he was committed.

 A letter arrived in the mail one day from someone with a lot of money to toss around.
-They wanted him to break into a designated house and carry out a simple task which would be revealed if he accepted the job.
+They wanted him to break into a designated house and carry out a simple task which would be revealed only if he accepted the job.
 Ten thousand dollars cash was included with the letter as proof of the sender’s determined intentions.
-He would receive thirty thousand more if he accepted the job and seventy when it was finished.
+He would receive thirty thousand more if he accepted the job and seventy thousand when it was finished.
 It paid to be the best cat burglar on the east coast.